KleinLavina/KleinLavina/README.md

 <p align="center">
   💻 <strong>FULL STACK DEVELOPER</strong><br/>
-  <em>As they say, “Problem-solving skills are what pay the bills.” — and I believe in it.</em>
+  As they say, <em>“Problem-solving skills are what pay the bills.”</em> — and I believe in it.
 </p>

 <p align="center">